A Kiss for Cinderella: Plot

-Act Three.
-The setting is a country house which has been taken over to use as a nursing home for wounded soldiers.
-Mr. Bodie’s sister, Dr. Bodie, is tending Cinderella, whom the policeman found and took to the hospital and whom Mr. Bodie then got into his sister’s care.
+In a country house which was taken over to use as a nursing home for wounded soldiers, Mr. Bodie's sister, Dr. Bodie, tends Cinderella, whom the policeman found and took to the hospital and whom Mr. Bodie then got into his sister's care.
 He is looking after her orphans.
 He comes to see her, and hears from Dr. Bodie with dismay that she has little chance of getting well.
 She is weak and confined to a bed on casters, but is making bandages to help nurse the wounded and is charming all the other patients and nurses.
-She rejoices in having enough to eat for the first time, and admits that she now, with enough food in her, knows she isn’t really the Cinderella.
-She has tea with an orderly who was a plumber in civilian life and a young daughter of the upper classes who is an eager though incompetent nurses’ aide; the latter two agree that their friendship is one of the best things in their lives and they won’t have as much fun when class separates them after the war.
+She rejoices in having enough to eat for the first time, and admits that she now, with enough food in her, knows she is not really the Cinderella.
+She has tea with an orderly who was a plumber in civilian life and a young daughter of the upper classes who is an eager though incompetent nurses' aide; the latter two agree that their friendship is one of the best things in their lives and they won't have as much fun when class separates them after the war.
 The policeman comes to visit, and Cinderella produces the letter he has written her, which she treasures, from her bodice.
 He asks her to marry him, and, when she says yes, presents her with a specially made pair of glass slippers instead of a ring.
-But when he embraces her, he turns his face away because “Dr. Bodie has told him something.”
+But when he embraces her, he turns his face away because "Dr. Bodie has told him something."

+In popular culture

+This play is mentioned in the short story Greenshaw’s Folly first published in 1956 by Agatha Christie, and featuring her character Miss Marple.
+One character in that short story is an actor playing the policeman in this play.
+Miss Marple is familiar with the plays by James Barrie.